Mass migration

-Mass migration refers to the migration of large groups of people from one geographical area to another.
+Mass migration refers to the migration of large groups of people moves from one geographical area to another.
 Mass migration is distinguished from individual or small-scale migration; and also from seasonal migration, which may occur on a regular basis.

 History and examples of mass migrations

-A specific mass migration that is seen as especially influential to the course of history may be referred to as a 'great migration'.
+A specific mass migration that is seen as especially influential to the course of human cultural and anthropomorphic history may be referred to as a 'great migration'.
 For example, great migrations include the Indo-European migrations to Europe, the Middle East, and South Asia during the Bronze Age, the Bantu migrations across sub-Saharan Africa, Barbarian invasions during the Roman Empire, the Great Migration from England of the 1630s, the California Gold Rush from 1848–1850, the Great Migration of African Americans from the rural American South to the industrial north during 1920–1950, and The Great Oromo Migrations of Oromo tribes during the 15th and 16th centuries in the Horn of Africa.
-UNHCR estimates 14 million Hindus, Sikhs and Muslims were displaced during the partition of India, the largest mass migration in human history.
+UNHCR estimates 14 million Hindus, Sikhs, and Muslims were displaced during the partition of India, the largest mass migration in human history.

 The largest documented voluntary emigration in history was the Italian diaspora, which migrated from Italy between 1880 and 1915, with 13 million people leaving the country.